-- 2 account will be segregated from Democracy Engine's corporate operating funds.
-No - 3 contributions to federal committees will be deposited into a Crowdpac bank account. - 4 Democracy Engine will deduct a fee from each contribution before forwarding the contribution - 5 to the recipient committee.
-Crowdpac and Democracy Engine have not yet determined the - 6 amount of this fee, but they expect that it will be approximately 8% of the contribution amount. - 7 Crowdpac and Democracy Engine will set the fee rate to cover all costs incurred by Democracy - 8 Engine and Crowdpac in providing their respective services including credit card processing - 9 fees and to provide both entities with a reasonable profit.
-Except for contributions to - prospective candidates (as discussed below), Democracy Engine will then transmit the remaining - amount of the contribution to the recipient committee as instructed by the user no later than ten - days after the user authorizes the contribution.
-Democracy Engine will also provide the recipient - committee with the contribution date and amount and the contributor's name, mailing address, - 14 occupation, and employer.
+amount of this fee, but they expect that it will be approximately 8% of the contribution amount.
+Crowdpac and Democracy Engine will set the fee rate to cover all costs incurred by Democracy Engine and Crowdpac in providing their respective services - including credit card processing fees - and to provide both entities with a reasonable profit.
+Except for contributions to prospective candidates (as discussed below), Democracy Engine will then transmit the remaining amount of the contribution to the recipient committee as instructed by the user no later than 10 days after the user authorizes the contribution.
+Democracy Engine will also provide the recipient committee with the contribution date and amount and the contributor's name, mailing address, occupation, and employer.

-Neither Crowdpac nor Democracy Engine will enter into contractual relationships with states that neither it nor Democracy Engine will exercise any direction or control over contributions deposited in Democracy Engine's segregated account.
+Neither Crowdpac nor Democracy Engine will enter into contractual relationships with candidate committees in connection with processing and forwarding contributions.
+7 Crowdpac states that neither it nor Democracy Engine will exercise any direction or control over contributions deposited in Democracy Engine's segregated account.